 \section{Method}

-We tested multiple optimization methods including greedy and genetic algorithms.
-However, we were not able to get a feasible solution from either of these algorithms on real-world instances.
-We identified two reasons: \begin{itemize} \item Staff scarcity.
-While multiple valid solutions still exist, they all have to be almost perfect.
-For this reason, a pure greedy algorithm is unlikely to provide a valid schedule. \item There is a high count of diverse hard constraints that must be satisfied to get a solution acceptable by the auditors.
-This makes it difficult to design mutation and cross-over operators in the genetic algorithm that would maintain the validity of the solution. \end{itemize} Due to these reasons, we opted to use ILP solver, since it is guaranteed to (eventually) find a valid solution, if such a solution exists.
-And once a valid solution is found, all improvements are guaranteed to be valid as well.
+We tested multiple optimization methods, including greedy and genetic algorithms.
+However, we were unable to obtain a feasible solution from either of these algorithms in real-world instances.
+We identified two reasons for this. \begin{itemize} \item Staff scarcity.
+To cover all the engagements with the limited number of the auditors, the generated schedule must be nearly perfect.
+For this reason, a pure greedy algorithm is unlikely to provide a valid schedule.
+This is in agreement with the observation by Drexl and Gruenewald \cite{Drexl1993}. \item There is a high count of diverse hard constraints that must be satisfied to obtain a solution acceptable by the auditors.
+This makes it difficult to design mutation and crossover operators in a genetic algorithm that would maintain the validity of the solution. \end{itemize} For these reasons, we opted to use an ILP solver because it is guaranteed to (eventually) find a valid solution if such a solution exists.
+Once a valid solution is found, all improvements are guaranteed to be valid as well.